chef/chef-web-docs/chef_master/source/config_rb.rst

       ]

 ``data_bag_encrypt_version``
    The minimum required version of data bag encryption.
 Possible values: ``1`` or ``2``.
-When all of the machines in an organization are running chef-client version 11.6 (or higher), it is recommended that this value be set to ``2``.
+When all of the machines in an organization are running Chef Client 11.6 (or higher), it is recommended that this value be set to ``2``.
 For example:

    .. code-block:: ruby

       data_bag_encrypt_version 2

 ``fips``
-  Allows OpenSSL to enforce FIPS-validated security during the chef-client run.
+  Allows OpenSSL to enforce FIPS-validated security during the Chef Infra Client run.
 Set to ``true`` to enable FIPS-validated security.

-  FIPS support is available in Chef client versions 12.8 and above.
+  FIPS support is available in Chef Client versions 12.8 and above.
 The following operating systems are supported:

   * Red Hat Enterprise Linux
   * Oracle Enterprise Linux
   * CentOS
   * Windows

-  Support for FIPS was introduced in Chef server version 12.13.
+  Support for FIPS was introduced in Chef Server version 12.13.
 The following operating systems are supported:

   * Red Hat Enterprise Linux
   * Oracle Enterprise Linux
   * CentOS

 ``local_mode``
-   Run the chef-client in local mode.
-This allows all commands that work against the Chef server to also work against the local chef-repo.
+   Run the Chef Infra Client in local mode.
+This allows all commands that work against the Chef Infra Server to also work against the local chef-repo.
 For example:

    .. code-block:: ruby

       local_mode true

 ``node_name``
    The name of the node.
-This may be a username with permission to authenticate to the Chef server or it may be the name of the machine from which knife is run.
+This may be a username with permission to authenticate to the Chef Infra Server or it may be the name of the machine from which knife is run.
 For example:

    .. code-block:: ruby